Victoria Wood: 2000–2005

 December 2000 saw the Christmas sketch show special Victoria Wood with All the Trimmings, featuring her regular troupe of actors as well as a string of special guest stars including Hugh Laurie, Angela Rippon, Bob Monkhouse, Bill Paterson, Delia Smith and Roger Moore.

 2001 saw Wood embark on her final stand-up tour, Victoria Wood at It Again but was postponed slightly by Wood having to have an emergency hysterectomy shortly before the tour was due to begin.
 She re-wrote the entire first half of the show and incorporated the operation into her act.
-The 62-date tour included 12 nights at the Royal Albert Hall and had a further 23 dates in 2002.
+The 85-date tour included another residency at the Royal Albert Hall and finished in April 2002.

 During this period, Wood tended to move away from comedy to concentrate on drama.
 She continued to produce one-off specials including Victoria Wood's Sketch Show Story (2002) and Victoria Wood's Big Fat Documentary (2005).

 Wood wrote her first musical, Acorn Antiques: The Musical!, which opened in 2005 at the Theatre Royal, Haymarket, London, for a limited period, directed by Trevor Nunn.
 It starred several of the original cast, with Sally Ann Triplett playing Miss Berta (played in the series by Wood).
 Wood played Julie Walters' lead role of Mrs Overall for Monday and Wednesday matinee performances.